andnig/pondhouse-linux/README.md

    Select Set Up SSH Agent, then choose whether or not you want to display SSH key names when you authorize connections.
 3. Also select "Integrate with 1Password CLI"

+### SSH alternative

+If you do not want to use 1Password:

+1. Place your private key in `~/.ssh/id_rsa` and set permissions to 600 with `chmod 600 ~/.ssh/id_rsa`
+2. Also place your public key in `~/.ssh/id_rsa.pub` and set permissions to 644 with `chmod 644 ~/.ssh/id_rsa.pub`
+3. Add the public key to your GitHub account (or other services you use)
+4. in ~/.zshrc, search the line `SSH Agent` and follow the instructions there to enable the ssh-agent on login

 ## Zen Browser

 Initially, there are some manual steps to do: